standardrb/lint_roller/README.md

 ## Using your plugin

-Once you've made your plugin, here's how it's configured from a Standard Ruby `.standard.yml` file.
+Once you've made your plugin, here's how it's configured from a RuboCop `.rubocop.yml` file or Standard Ruby `.standard.yml` file.

 ### If your plugin is packaged as a gem